Friday, 1 November 2024

 The plot is a quest narrative in essence: it follows George's attempt to return to his Stepney home after being reluctantly evacuated by his single mother Rita (Saoirse Ronan), a munitions factory worker and amateur singer.
 George never reaches the destination of his evacuation: rather, he leaps off the train in the countryside and immediately starts his perilous odyssey back to London.

-Flashbacks fleshing out elements of the character's past - the racist bullying that he can't quite tell his family about; the relation between his mother and Grenadian father - are elegantly integrated without inhibiting the momentum of the quest.
-If the characterisation often seems slightly heightened, then that's in keeping with the child's-eye view the film gives us.
-There's a 'Boys' Own Adventure' spirit at play here, McQueen is at his sharpest in the fleeting details George observes: the legs of a Punch & Judy puppeteer; a sexual encounter in the crowded Underground shelter (a space the film uses quite brilliantly throughout, right up to its most harrowing sequence).
+Flashbacks sketching out elements of the character's past - the racist bullying that he can't quite tell his family about; the relation between his mother and Grenadian father - are elegantly integrated without inhibiting the momentum of the quest.
+If the characterisation often seems heightened, then that's in keeping with the child's-eye view the film gives us.
+There's a 'Boys' Own Adventure' spirit at play here, but McQueen is at his sharpest in the fleeting details George observes: the legs of a Punch & Judy puppeteer; a sexual encounter in the crowded Underground shelter (a space the film uses quite brilliantly throughout, right up to its most harrowing sequence).

-Heffernan's excellent performance -a very assured film debut - compensates for the simplification, though, conveying George's tenacity and vulnerability, and a constant, contending sense of connection and set-apartness, with great skill.
+Heffernan's excellent performance - a very assured film debut - compensates for the simplification, though, conveying George's tenacity and vulnerability, and a constant, contending sense of connection and set-apartness, with great skill.
 The young actor creates a lovely, fond family dynamic with Ronan and with Paul Weller (in a belated, effective acting debut as George's grandfather).
 From the unstressed warmth of these early scenes we understand why the threat of evacuation is particularly traumatic for George.
-The casting is canny across the board and the film feels fully inhabited, with Leigh Hill as the firebrand Mickey Davies and Linton Kwesi-Johnson briefly glimpsed as a street-corner poet.
-Harris Dickinson 's role, as a returned soldier with an affection for Rita, seems an afterthought, but the actor brings a likeable spirit to the underwritten part, sweetly dogged and a little bit dopey.
+The casting is canny across the board and the film feels fully inhabited, with Leigh Hill a diamond as the firebrand Mickey Davies and Linton Kwesi-Johnson briefly glimpsed as a street-corner poet.
+Harris Dickinson's role, as a returned soldier with an affection for Rita, seems an afterthought, but the actor brings a likeable spirit to the underwritten part, sweetly dogged and a little bit dopey.

 From conversations at London Film Festival, where Blitz premiered last month, it's clear that some viewers found McQueen's film too conventional in its trajectory and wanted it to go darker or weirder.
 But I think it's a considerable achievement - a rich evocation of our wartime past made with care and love.